coldshrine/study-notes/books/designing-data-intensive-applications.md

 - Copy the snapshot to the follower node
 - Follower requests data changes that have happened since the snapshot was taken
 - Once the follower processes the backlog of data changes since the snapshot, it has caught up.

+Handling node outages
+How does high availability work with leader-based replication?

+**Follower failure: catchup recovery**
+- A follower can connect to the leader and request all the data changes that occurred during the time when the follower was disconnected.

+**Leader failure: failover**
+- One of the followers needs to be promoted to be the new leader.
+- Clients need to be reconfigured to send their writes to the new leader.
+- Followers need to start consuming data changes from the new leader.

+**Automatic failover consists of:**
+- **Determining that the leader has failed.** If a node does not respond in a period of time, it's considered dead.
+- **Choosing a new leader.** The best candidate for leadership is usually the replica with the most up-to-date changes from the old leader.
+- **Reconfiguring the system to use the new leader.** The system needs to ensure that the old leader becomes a follower and recognizes the new leader.

+**Things that could go wrong:**
+- If asynchronous replication is used, the new leader may have received conflicting writes in the meantime.
+- Discarding writes is especially dangerous if other storage systems outside of the database need to be coordinated with the database contents.
+- It could happen that two nodes both believe that they are the leader (split brain).
+Data is likely to be lost or corrupted.
+- What is the right time before the leader is declared dead?

+For these reasons, some operations teams prefer to perform failovers manually, even if the software supports automatic failover.